A new life in Christ Jesus

 Then he nibbled a hole in the cocoon and pushed his way out.
 Guess what?
 He wasn't a caterpillar any more; he was now a beautiful butterfly.

-"Teacher," Nicodemus said to Jesus,"we all know that God has sent you to teach us.
+Isn’t that a wonderful story?
+The very hungry caterpillar reminds me of what Jesus said to Nicodemus.
+I think the very hungry caterpillar could help Nicodemus understand what Jesus said.
+Nicodemus said to Jesus,"Teacher, we all know that God has sent you to teach us.
 No one could perform the miracles that you are doing if God were not with him."

 "What do you mean?" exclaimed Nicodemus.
 "How can a man be born again?"

-Think about the story of "The Hungry Caterpillar?"
-When he came out of his cocoon, he wasn't an improved caterpillar, was he?
-No,he was a totally new creation.
+Let’s think about the story of "The Very Hungry Caterpillar."
+When he came out of his cocoon, he was a totally new creation.
 A butterfly!
-That's the way it is when we let Jesus come into our heart.
-He doesn't just make us a better person.
+That's the way it is when we are born again and let Jesus come into our heart.
 He makes us a new creation!

-Heavenly Father, we praise you that in Christ Jesus we are a new creation; the old has gone, the new has come!
+Dear God, we praise you that in Jesus we are a new creation; the old has gone, the new has come!
 In Jesus name we pray, amen.